-Cash provided by operating activities for the year ended December 31, 2013 was approximately \$117.4 million, which resulted primarily from income of \$69.1 million adjusted for non-cash charges of \$48.1 million and the change in operating assets and liabilities of \$0.2 million.
+Cash provided by operating activities was approximately \$117.4 million and \$92.9 million for the years ended December 31, 2013 and 2012, respectively.
+The cash provided by operating activities in 2013 resulted primarily from income of \$69.1 million adjusted for non-cash charges of \$48.1 million and the change in operating assets and liabilities of \$0.2 million.
+The \$24.5 million increase in cash flow provided by operating activities for 2013 compared to 2012 was primarily attributed to the timing of payments to our transportation providers which resulted in a \$20.2 million increase in cash flow.

-Net cash used in investing activities for the year ended December 31, 2013 was \$109.1 million which includes proceeds from the sale of equipment of \$1.8 million.
-Capital expenditures of \$110.9 million included container purchases of \$59 million, construction of our new corporate headquarters of \$26 million, tractors and trailers of \$14 million and the remainder related primarily to technology.
-We have not finalized our capital expenditures for 2014.
-Estimated capital expenditures for 2014, excluding any new container purchases, are estimated to be between \$60 million and \$80 million relating primarily to the purchase of tractors.
-We have not made a decision on our new container order.
+Net cash used in investing activities for the year ended December 31, 2014 was \$118.6 million which includes proceeds from the sale of equipment of \$0.6 million.
+Capital expenditures of \$119.2 million included tractor purchases of \$59 million, container purchases of \$39 million, payments for our new headquarters in Oak Brook of \$8 million and the remainder was related primarily to technology.
+Capital expenditures increased by approximately \$8 million in 2014 as compared to 2013.
+The 2014 increase was due to additional tractor purchases of \$44 million and technology and other purchases of \$2 million partially offset by approximately \$20 million less of container purchases and \$18 million less spent on construction costs for our new headquarters.